| |

 2. It won’t fully double in this first rise but should bulk out by at least 60%.
 This will take around 4-6 hours, but the rise time will change depending on the temperature.
 You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
 Replace the water with freshly boiled water if it cools down.

-3. Once risen, place the dough in the fridge for at least 4 hours or up to 24 hours.
+3. Once risen, cover the bowl tightly with an airtight lid or plastic wrap and place the dough in the fridge for at least 4 hours or up to 24 hours.

 Shaping